 Cajun Fried Rice

 Cajun Fried Rice with Pork Shoulder

-The best-fried rice dishes are usually ones that are on the drier side; the individual grains of rice aren’t all soft and clumped together.
+The best fried rice dishes are those on the drier side; the individual grains of rice aren’t all soft and clumped together.
+Here the veggies and sausage (they have a lot of moisture) are removed from the pan and reserved.

 Options:

-Make this recipe your own by changing up the veggies, the seasonings, or any other component of the recipe you wish.
+Change up the veggies, seasonings, or any other component of the recipe you wish.
 Except for the rice!
 Just keep the same proportions (roughly) of veggies and rice.
+This recipe can make fabulous use of any leftover bits of vegetables in the fridge.

-Use pulled pork if you wish, omit it if you don’t want it, or use more!
-You can never go wrong with more pulled pork!
-If you don’t eat pork, choose beef or vegetarian sausage, and try brisket instead of pork.
+Use pulled pork if you wish, omit if not, or use more!
+You can never go wrong.
+If you don’t eat pork, choose beef or vegetarian sausage, and try brisket.

+Cajun Fried Rice